 The gay rights movement in the United States has seen huge progress in the last century, and especially the last two decades.
-Laws prohibiting homosexual activity have been struck down; lesbian, gay, bisexual, and transgender (LGBT) individuals are now allowed to serve openly in the military; and same-sex couples can now legally get married and adopt children in all 50 states.
-But it’s been a long and bumpy road for gay rights proponents, who are still advocating for employment, housing and transgender rights.
+Laws prohibiting homosexual activity have been struck down; lesbian, gay, bisexual and transgender individuals can now serve openly in the military.
+And same-sex couples can now legally get married and adopt children in all 50 states.
+But it has been a long and bumpy road for gay rights proponents, who are still advocating for employment, housing and transgender rights.

 The Early Gay Rights Movement

 In 1924, Henry Gerber, a German immigrant, founded in Chicago the Society for Human Rights, the first documented gay rights organization in the United States.
 During his U.S. Army service in World War I, Gerber was inspired to create his organization by the Scientific-Humanitarian Committee, a “homosexual emancipation” group in Germany.